Leadership

 Mark Salinas

-Mark Salinas is a Hayward native and currently serves on the Hayward on the Hayward City Council.
+Mark Salinas is a Hayward native and currently serves as Hayward City Mayor.
 After graduating from Hayward High School, he attended Chabot College, and transferred to San Francisco State University, where he earned a bachelor’s degree in La Raza studies, as well as a master’s degree in educational administration and public policy.
 Mark works for California State University, East Bay as the Community Resident Engagement Specialist for the Hayward Promise Neighborhood initiative.
-He teaches history and ethnic studies at Chabot, and is also the Executive Director of The Kids’ Breakfast Club.
+He teaches history and ethnic studies at Chabot College and is also the Executive Director of The Kids’ Breakfast Club.

 Obray Van Buren